etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 | Vendor Liability |     | Total Gross Amount | One per invoice |

 !!! info
     To be able to use the functionality described below, the Financial Extensions Bundle must be installed.
-To do so, follow the instructions in marketplace: [_Financial Extensions Bundle_](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558)
+To do so, follow the instructions in marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

 The same behavior can be applied for the non-deductible tax.